MyParcelCOM/docs/content/api/authentication/client-credentials-grant.md

 {{% /notice %}}

 ## Flow
 The flow of the Client Credentials grant is fairly simple.
-You use your client credentials to request an access token from the authorization server and then use that access token in your requests to the API server.
+You use your client credentials to request an access token from the authentication server and then use that access token in your requests to the API server.
 A more in depth explanation follows below.
-{{< figure src="/images/client-credentials-flow.png" title="Client Credentials authorization flow" alt="The client credentials authorization flow" >}}
+{{< figure src="/images/client-credentials-flow.png" title="Client Credentials authentication flow" alt="The client credentials authentication flow" >}}

 #### 1. Requesting an access token.
 Send a `POST` request to `/access-token`.
 The body must contain the following: